-The Service faces a longstanding challenge with the setting of deliberate fires and has seen 3870 deliberate primary and secondary fires in 2022-23, which was particularly high due to the heatwave experienced in the region.
-We have increased investment in arson reduction and engagement with children and young people, and have a team dedicated to this.
-Our work includes proactive patrols in hotspot areas, visiting schools, taking referrals to work with higher risk young people and attending community events.
+The Service faces a longstanding challenge with the setting of deliberate fires and has seen 3374 deliberate primary and secondary fires in 2021-22.
+We have increased investment in arson reduction and engagement with children and young people.
+Our work includes visiting schools, taking referrals to work with higher risk young people and attending community events.